RosaBF/spaceship-ms/README.md

 Additional Notes
 - The database connection details are configured in `application.yaml`.
+- After initializing the application, the H2 console can be accessed via http://localhost:8080/h2-console in your browser.
+  Use the URL, username, and password specified in `the docker-compose.yaml` file to log in.
 - You can customize the API endpoints and data model to fit your specific requirements.